If you have an aptitude for business and accounting, the career of a CPA is a good choice for you.

 There are plenty of excellent accounting schools in the US that offer top quality degrees.
 Look for accounting programs accredited by the AACSB International or recognized by your state board of accounting.
 Also look for colleges that have a high percentage of students who pass individual sections of the CPA and a high percentage of those who pass all sections of the exam.

-2. Join a Student Organization
+Step #2 Join a College Student Organization

 Along with maintaining a high grade point average, you should also join a student organization such as student chapters of the Institute of Management Accountants (IMA), a chapter of Beta Alpha Psi or an accounting club.
 Your participation will showcase your communication and leadership skills, which recruiters for firms like the Big 4 (Pricewaterhouse-Coopers, KPMG, Ernst & Young, Deloitte & Touche) and others will be interested in.